 This information will help you get ready for your MSK Precise radiation therapy to your prostate, including what to expect before, during, and after your treatment.
-You will also learn about side effects and how to care for yourself during your treatment.
+You’ll also learn about side effects and how to care for yourself during your treatment.

 About MSK Precise